dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 What we have been doing is ensuring that we have selected the correct locations of the output cone angles from the SPDC crystal that correspond to photon pair locations (read more about the SPDC generation [here](https://en.wikipedia.org/wiki/Spontaneous_parametric_down-conversion)).
 There are many options for optimizing the counts in detector A or B from either cone of the SPDC output, but only two relative locations will give true pairs of entangled photons.

-**AI** Record your count rates and coincidence counts.
+**ACTION ITEM** Record your count rates and coincidence counts.
 What is the ratio?
 Think through and discuss why the experimental coincidence count rates are lower than the single counts on either detector alone, and how this ratio might be improved through engineering.

-**AI** What is the duration of the coincidence peak in your histogram window?
+**ACTION ITEM** What is the duration of the coincidence peak in your histogram window?
 Do you think this duration is due to the true coincidence timing window of the photons, or to technical limitations (e.g. detector rise/fall time, or other systematic causes)?

 +++